 Persistent lateness will not be tolerated and further action will be taken.
 If there is a valid reason for lateness, or a change in your home circumstances that is affecting your child’s attendance at school, please advise us immediately.

 Appointments should be made outside of school hours.
 If this is not possible, please notify the school in advance by email or telephone.

 Parents/carers are asked to support the school by ensuring that their child arrives at school on time.
 The school has electronic registration with a register being taken at each lesson.
 If a student arrives late to school he or she must sign in at reception and then go straight to their lesson.
-In afternoon tutor period, they will need to explain their reason for lateness and have their planner signed.
-Any student with several late marks, without a valid reason, will be required to attend a late detention after school.
+Any student who is late without a valid reason may be given a detention after school.